Michael Costa (politician): Political commentator

 Costa also predicted that Rudd's character would be an issue at the 2010 Federal election stating that "(Rudd) chose to put his political popularity before the policy position.
 He chose to take the advice of machine men.
 These same machine men no doubt are closely watching the opinion polls and planning to politically execute him if his standing in the polls continues to decline".
 A few weeks later, Rudd resigned as prime minister shortly before a leadership ballot which he would have lost.

 In December 2010, Costa had a piece titled Reform the cure for Labor's ills published in The Australian, contributing to the Labor Party's internal debate after the 2010 federal election which nearly saw Labor lose government after only one term in office.
 In that article, Costa argued that Labor's problems were due to the rise of individuals who valued winning elections at all costs, and had scant regard for sound policy.
 Costa also warned that Julia Gillard's embrace of the Greens was a tactical mistake as it had the effect of legitimising the Greens.
 Costa recommended that Labor reject the Greens by showing the negative economic and social consequences of their policies.

-In recent times, Costa has appeared on The Bolt Report on a number of occasions to provide political commentary.
+As of 2024, Costa has been appearing on The Bolt Report on a number of occasions to provide political commentary on controversial topics.
 Since October 2012, he has appeared on Channel 7 breakfast show Sunrise on Wednesdays as a Hot Topics regular, along with 2GB breakfast radio host Alan Jones.

 Personal life

-Michael Costa currently resides in Wollombi in the Hunter Valley in rural New South Wales with his wife Deborah, a primary school teacher, with their two young children.
+Michael Costa currently resides in Wollombi in the Hunter Valley in rural New South Wales with his wife Deborah, a primary school teacher, with their two young children, Valentina and Mikos.
 He also has a son and daughter from a previous marriage.
 He has revealed that he struggled with bipolar disorder in 2001.

 On 14 April 2011, an armed man broke into Costa's home, threatening his wife with a knife before tying her up and fleeing with their car.